10 Leadership Resolutions for a Successful New Year

 Make These Leadership Resolutions for a Brighter New Year

-If 2020 has shown us anything, it’s that you can’t predict what’s on the horizon.
-But it’s a safe bet that change and uncertainty will continue to be major themes as we move into the New Year.
+If 2020 showed us anything, it’s that you can’t predict what’s on the horizon.
+But it’s a safe bet that change and uncertainty will continue to be major themes as we begin the new year.
 It’s also safe to assume that leadership will be critical for success.
 With that in mind, here are 10 leadership resolutions we recommend for the coming year.